On this page:

 I already had darning needles I could use, and I’d bought the knitting needles and one ball of the yarn from the Sheep Shop at the last knitting class I went to there.
 I went back and bought another ball from the same dye lot.

-Wait for the next instalment to see how I get on.
+Read the next instalment to see how I get on with the picot edge.